General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Introduction

 \section{Introduction}

 Fluid flow through porous media is one of the classic fluid mechanics problems due to its importance for many industrial and environmental applications.
+Yield-stress fluids flowing in porous media is also intrinsic to a wide range of processes from cement grouting, enhanced oil recovery, hydraulic fracturing, etc.~ in construction and oil \& gas industries to vertebroplasty (i.e.~injection of bone ``cement" into fractured vertebra) \cite{williams2024bone}.

-Darcy made a major step forward in revealing the features of the flow by connecting the micro-scale features to the macro-scale hydrodynamic properties by integrating the linear equations governing the Newtonian fluid flows in porous media.
+Over the past decades, major forward steps have been made in revealing the features of the flow by connecting the micro-scale features to the macro-scale hydrodynamic properties by integrating the linear equations governing the viscous fluids based on Darcy's findings.
 His framework was a baseline for further progressions in the fluid mechanics of porous media when the working fluid is Newtonian.